-KIN-A54 - Fastpitch Softball Fundamentals 1 unit UC\, CSU
+KIN-A54A -Fast Pitch Softball Fundamentals, Beginning1 unit

-This course emphasizes core softball skills and techniques as the basis for advanced level competitive play.
-The student will be provided the opportunity to develop individual skills, defensive and offensive capabilities, and knowledge of fastpitch rules and strategy with the eventual goal being participation on a collegiate level team.
-KIN-A54 and A55 are courses related in content and are limited in enrollment according to Title 5, section 55040.
-For further information see section VIII regarding course repetition.
+Core softball skills and techniques as the basis for beginning intermediate level competitive play.
+The student will be provided the opportunity to develop individual skills and the knowledge of fastpitch rules and strategy with the eventual goal being participation on a collegiate level team.
 54 hours laboratory.
-(TBA option)